-Today in Australia, more than 6,200 younger people (under 65) with disability are forced to live in nursing homes.
+Today in Australia, 2,934 younger people with disability under 65 years of age are forced to live in aged care.

 How can this issue be resolved?